ricoms/video_image_features/README.md

     1. Ethan Rublee, Vincent Rabaud, Kurt Konolige, and Gary Bradski. **Orb: an efficient alternative to sift or surf**.
 In Computer Vision (ICCV), 2011 IEEE International Conference on, pages 2564–2571.
 IEEE, 2011.

 * Audio features:
-  - MFCC (Mel Frequency Cepstral Coefficients) - There is no audio.
+  - MFCC (Mel Frequency Cepstral Coefficients) - To be implemented in future iterations.
+No audio for now.

 * Video features:
   - C3D features - OK!